-Implemented in 1997, HealthChoice is Maryland's mandatory Medicaid managed care program, which currently insures 1,480,869 Maryland residents and 84 percent of the Medicaid population (as of November 2022).
+Implemented in 1997, HealthChoice is Maryland's mandatory Medicaid managed care program.
+As of June 2023, HealthChoice insures 1,548,130 Maryland residents and 86% of the Medicaid population.
 Nine managed care organizations (MCOs) currently participate in the program.
-The MCOs are at risk for the majority of medical services for their enrollees, with the exception of the following, which are covered on a fee-for-service (FFS) basis:
+The MCOs are at risk for the majority of medical services for their enrollees, with the exception of the following services which are covered by the Medicaid fee-for-service (FFS) program: